SolraBizna/a1mega/README.md

 **Modes**: Co-op.
 Technically works in other netplay modes, but since all players share one global inventory, it would only be worth doing for laughs.

 **Scenarios**: This is fully compatible with the original trilogy, and with any scenario that uses the weapon and ammo item slots the same way and has the same starting inventory.
 You can add or remove shared status from individual items by editing the `SHARED_ITEMS` at the top of the script, and change the default inventory (so that it knows which items to un-duplicate) by editing the `DEFAULT_ITEMS` table.

+# `fisto!`: Fists only

+(incompatible with `fair`)

+Prevents players from using or picking up any weapons or ammunition.
+Fists only.
+You can trigger switches from a great distance, but this works by spawning a grenade, so be careful doing it up close.

+**Modes**: Any.
+Most competitive modes won't be very fun.

+**Scenarios**: Compatible with any scenario, as long as its version of the grenade projectile can toggle switches, and it doesn't do *really* strange item customization.

 # `hardcore`: Consequences for death